Amorymeltzer/mls/notes.md

 - Player page could show graph with total/cumulative stats, list results per season
 - Or good place to show some sort of scatter graph?
 I'm sure some saber site has a good example
 - Or perhaps one of those radial diagrams?
 With various stats?
 Relates to PCA...
-#### Revamp plan
-- Make front page stats for last 10 or 15 games, move lifetime to subpage a la seasons?
-- Deal with graphs at beginning of season (ugly, pointless)
-- Combo this with shorter timeframe on front page, should be useful?
-- Convert to python, R?
-- Change as many elements as possible from px to (r)em
-- Link to schedule on main page?
-Or show upcoming/next game(s)?
-- Videos?  gh-pages can't embed, but maybe plyr.js can?
 #### JS
 - Skip some x-axis labels to save space.
 Should probably extend margin a bit...
 - Check out D3plus? https://github.com/alexandersimoes/d3plus/ and http://d3plus.org/examples/advanced/9862486/